foo290/Django-Verify-Email/README.md

 </div>
 ```

-----> "link" is a variable, that contains verification link, is passed in html message template during sending the email to user.
+----> "link" is a variable, that contains verification link, and is passed in html message template during sending the email to user.

 ### Custom HTML Verification Success and Failed pages :